Teapot: China

 The switch to specialized vessels for tea brewing was powered by the change from powdered tea to leaf tea and from whipping to steeping in China.
 It is hard to pinpoint the time of the invention of the teapot since vessels in shapes similar to the modern teapot were known in China since the Neolithic period but were initially used for water and wine, as boiling or whipping tea did not require a specialized container.
 When tea preparation switched to infusion (during the late Yuan dynasty), an ewer-like vessel was first used.
 Tea preparation during previous dynasties did not use a teapot.

 In the Tang dynasty, a cauldron was used to boil ground tea and serve it in bowls.
 Song dynasty tea was made by boiling water in a kettle and then pouring the water into a bowl with finely ground tea leaves.
 A brush was then used to stir the tea.
-Written evidence of a teapot appears in the Yuan dynasty text Jiyuan Conghua, which describes a teapot that the author, Cai Shizhan, bought from the scholar Sun Daoming.
+Written evidence of a teapot appears in the text Jìyuán Cónghuà (霽園叢話), which describes a teapot that the author, Cài Sīzhān 蔡司霑, inherited from the Yuan Dynasty scholar Sūn Dàomíng 孫道明 (1296-1376)， with the inscription "且吃茶清隱" “just drink tea clear up your secrets”.
 By the Ming dynasty, teapots were widespread in China.
 There are early examples of teapots, like the ones made in Jun ware and the eight-lobed celadon pots of the Song-Yuan times.
 Still, an expert on Yixing ware, Kuei-Hsiang Lo, believes that the first teapots made especially for tea appeared around 1500 as copies of much earlier Yixing wine pots.
 The earliest example of such a teapot that has survived to this day seems to be the one in the Flagstaff House Museum of Teaware; it has been dated to 1513 and is attributed to Gong Chun, the "father of Yixing teapot".